 Application form abandon rate

-Application form abandon rate tells you how many candidates started filling out the application form but failed to finish.
+The application form abandon rate tells you how many candidates started filling out the application form but failed to finish.
 High drop-off rates may indicate several issues.
 Maybe your job application is too long, or you are asking your candidates to fill in the same information several times.
-It could even be that your job application requires too much additional work such as creating multiple online accounts which makes candidates loose their interest.
+It could even be that your job application requires too much additional work such as creating multiple online accounts which makes candidates lose their interest.

 Since you don’t want applicants to be annoyed by the lengthy process and give up on their application, you should always try to keep them short and simple.
 Even though you may think collecting as much information as you can is a good thing, oftentimes your candidates don’t see it that way.